-3.1 The designated DSLs are responsible for:

-2 Contact the LADO for guidance in any case

-- 3.1.1 Referring a child if there are concerns about possible abuse, to the Local Authority, and acting as a focal point for staff to discuss concerns.
-Referrals should be made in writing using a professional referral form, following a telephone call to the Children's Duty Service. - 3.1.2 Keeping written records of concerns about a child even if there is no need to make an immediate referral.
-(CPOMS) - 3.1.2 All staff, volunteers and visitors have a responsibility to report any concerns about the welfare and safety of a child and all such concerns must be taken seriously.
-If a concern arises all staff, volunteers and visitors must: - Speak to a member of the safeguarding team. - Agree with this person what action should be taken, by whom and when it will be reviewed - Record the concern using the school's safeguarding recording system (CPOMS) - 3.1.3 Ensuring that all such records are kept confidentially and securely and are separate from pupil records, until the child's 25th birthday, and are copied on to the child's next school or college. - 3.1.4 Ensure that a record is kept and witnessed of the disposal of individual's records. - 3.1.5 Children Looked After records must be retained for 99 years. - 3.1.6 Ensuring that an indication of the existence of the additional file in 3.1.3 above is marked on the pupil records. - 3.1.7 Liaising with other agencies and professionals and sharing information appropriately and without delay. - 3.1.8 Ensuring that either they or the staff member attend case conferences, core groups, or other multiagency planning meetings, contribute to assessments, and provide a report which has been shared with the parents. - 3.1.9 Ensuring that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Social Care Team. - 3.1.10 Organising child protection induction, and update training every 3 years, for all school staff. - 3.1.11 Providing, with the Headteacher, an annual report for the governing body, detailing any changesto the policy and procedures; training undertaken by the DSL, and by all staff and governors; number and type of incidents/cases, and number of children on the child protection register (anonomised) - 3.1.12 It is the responsibility of all staff, to follow School's Mobile Phone Policy, which states that mobile phones are turned off or on silent at all times while on school premises.
-They should be kept in a locker or bag and not be left on display.
-In the event that an employee has a particular reason for a specified period of time, they may request via the Headteacher that they leave their phone on during working hours.
-Staff are not at any time permitted to use recording equipment on their mobile phones, for example: to take photographs or videos of children.
-Mobile phones should not be used in a space where children are present (e.g. Classroom, playground).
+- 3.1 The designated DSLs are responsible for: - 3.1.1 Referring a child if there are concerns about possible abuse, to the Local Authority, and acting as a focal point for staff to discuss concerns.
+Referrals should be made in writing using a professional referral form, following a telephone call to the Children's Duty Service. - 3.1.2 Keeping written records of concerns about a child even if there is no need to make an immediate referral. - 3.1.3 Ensuring that all such records are kept confidentially and securely and are separate from pupil records, until the child's 25th birthday, and are copied on to the child's next school or college. - 3.1.4 Ensure that a record is kept and witnessed of the disposal of individual's records. - 3.1.5 Children Looked After records must be retained for 99 years.
+All staff to be fully aware of LAC children and strategies how to deal with their concerns e.g. most common reason is neglect/and or abuse.
+Governing body will ensure staff have the knowledge and understanding necessary to keep the child safe. - 3.1.6 Ensuring that an indication of the existence of the additional file in 3.1.3 above is marked on the pupil records. - 3.1.7 Liaising with other agencies and professionals and sharing information appropriately and without delay.

+- 3.1.8 Ensuring that either they or the staff member attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report which has been shared with the parents. - 3.1.9 Ensuring that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Social Care Team. - 3.1.10 Organising child protection induction, and update training every 3 years, for all school staff. - 3.1.11 Providing, with the Headteacher, an annual report for the governing body, detailing any changes to the policy and procedures; training undertaken by the DCPO, and by all staff and governors; number and type of incidents/cases, and number of children on the child protection register (anonomised)4